-This means your furnace is ignited at high speed because its low

-    pressure switch wouldn’t close.
+This means your furnace is ignited at high speed because its low pressure switch wouldn’t close.

-    It’s important to allow a professional like one from Falso Service

-    Experts in East Syracuse work on repairing or replacing this part.
-Our

-    technicians are NATE certified, which means they’re well-prepared to fix

-    a furnace error like yours.
+It’s important to allow a professional like one from Falso Service Experts in East Syracuse work on repairing or replacing this part.
+Our technicians are ACE certified, which means they’re well-prepared to fix a furnace error like yours.

-    We want you to be fully satisfied with our furnace repair in East

-    Syracuse.
-That’s why we back all of our work with a one-year 100%
+We want you to be fully satisfied with our furnace repair in East Syracuse.
+That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

-    Satisfaction Guarantee.*

 Two-stage furnaces have numerous pressure switches to let the system to run at different speeds—and use less energy.
 These switches also guarantee your furnace runs safely and vents extra gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Doesn’t Work